galigeo-for-salesforce/galigeo-for-salesforce.github.io/_pages/en/starter/admin/config-components.md

 ---

-We will integrate the geocoding component to the page layout of an Account, Contact or Lead in a section named "**Geocoding**".
+We will integrate the geocoding component to the page layout of an Account, Contact or Lead in a section named "**Map**".

 ![Galigeo for Salesforce Admin]({{ site.url }}/assets/img-str-admin/config_components-page_layout.png){:.img.img-responsive.img-center.img-bordered}

-## Ready-to-use components

 5 components have been preconfigured based on Salesforce standard addresses of objects: